bhuvan21/SenseBorg/README.md

 A modular platform for human sensory substitution via haptic feedback.

 ## Introduction
 The concept of sensory substitution involves supplying sensory stimuli through a sensory modality usually used for gathering different sensory data  – and has an important role to play in rehabilitation those with vestibular impairments.
 Sensory substitution requires the use of a specific device, which uses artificial sensors to collect sensory data, and delivers this data to a subject via one of their sensory modalities (e.g touch, audio, visual).
-Devices which do this are called SSDs.
+Devices which do this are called sensory substitution devices (SSDs).

 ## The Project